Restaurants and Grocers Reopening After Hurricanes and Flooding

-- Ensure that the equipment can heat to the appropriate cooking temperature hot (≥135°F) for raw animal foods and to cool to maintain potentially hazardous foods cold at the appropriate (≤41°F) temperature.
+- Ensure that the equipment can heat to the appropriate cooking temperature hot (≥145°F) for raw animal foods and to cool to maintain time/temperature control for safety (TCS) foods cold at the appropriate (≤41°F) temperature.

 - Verify that all equipment used for food preparation (e.g., cooking, cooling, and reheating) is functioning and properly calibrated prior to use.